Qibbles/AutoLumber-Bot/README.md

 This is a fully automated lumberjack script for the Orion client on the UO Forever Shard by Kibbles.

+The script will recall you to locations within your runebook, scan for and chop trees around you, recalls back to the bank set in your runebook (first rune), drops off the loot, and goes to the next lumber location.

+Healing and fighting are also taken care of.
+Script will attack any mobs within 1 tile, chase it down, and loot its corpse.

+Red detection is present but unreliable.
+Script will scan and detect Red players within 25 tiles and attempt to recall back to bank, drop off loots, and recall to the next lumber location to continue.

 If you wish to contribute to the project, provide feedback, or just talk about anything, please feel free to hit me up on discord.

 My discord username is Kibbles#9429.